 North York Women’s Centre (NYWC) is a community of diverse women.
 Founded in 1988, we are a Canadian registered charity based in Toronto working to advance equality and empower women to effect positive change.
 Please see our land acknowledgement and accessibility statement below.
-We offer a series of free women’s empowerment group programs, skills development programs, a drop-in or virtual lounge to connect with other women, one-on-one support for individual women and much more.
+We offer a series of free women’s empowerment group programs, skills development programs, a drop-in lounge to connect with other women, one-on-one support for individual women and much more.

 NYWC also creates community, works for systemic change and hosts or participates in events for International Women's Day, the National Day of Remembrance and Action on Violence Against Women and other important dates.

 We envision a world where all doors are open for all women.

 Guiding Principles Of NYWC

 The following guiding principles inform and guide all aspects of the agency’s functioning.
 We define our guiding principles as:

 - Promoting equity, equality and social and economic justice for all women, and